 An Introduction

 As a trauma therapist, I draw on various modalities of treatment in my work with clients, including mind-body approaches.
 Talk therapy as a stand-alone model has demonstrated limitations in the successful treatment and resolution of trauma.
 EMDR is one approach to trauma treatment which incorporates the body by targeting memories and reconsolidating memoires through bilateral eye movements or tappers.
 Yoga has also become a modality of treatment for trauma in psychotherapy, including Trauma Informed Yoga or Trauma Sensitive Yoga.
 After observing the benefits of my own yoga practice on my well-being, I began my journey of training to become a Certified Trauma Informed Yoga Therapist (C-IAYT) with the International Association of Yoga Therapists, and also pursued certification in trauma informed yoga modalities.
 I am a Licensed Clinical TIYT Facilitator of the Overcome Anxiety Program with the Sundara Academy, a certified trauma informed yoga teacher, and a registered yoga teacher (RYT-500, E-RYT 200), and YACEP.
-I am a Certified Yoga Therapist (C-IAYT) through the International Association of Yoga Therapists.
+I am a Certified Yoga Therapist (C-IAYT) through the International Association of Yoga Therapists, and a Certified Personal Trainer (CPT).

 Trauma Informed Yoga Classes